NAME

 231| 1|

-This means there were 3 source hosts in the bag that had a single flow; 3 hosts that had 5 flows; and one host each that had 9, 15, 19, and 231 flows.
+The output shows that the bag contains 3 source hosts that had a single flow, 3 hosts that had 5 flows, and four hosts that each had a unique flow count (9, 15, 19, and 231).

 For a log2 breakdown of the counts: